chromeos/chromeos.dev/site/en/android/camera-orientation.md

 **1. Set the size of the TextureView to be identical to the preview size chosen**

-Suppose the preview size you chose is `previewWidth × previewHeight` where `previewWidth > previewHeight` (sensor output is landscape-shaped by nature).
+Suppose the preview size you chose is `previewWidth × previewHeight` where `previewWidth &gt; previewHeight` (sensor output is landscape-shaped by nature).
 When configuring a capture session, one should call [SurfaceTexture#setDefaultBufferSize(int width, height)](<https://developer.android.com/reference/android/graphics/SurfaceTexture#setDefaultBufferSize(int,%20int)>) to specify the preview size (`previewWidth × previewHeight`).

 Before calling setDefaultBufferSize, it’s important that you **also set the size of the TextureView to be `previewWidth × previewHeight`** with [View#setLayoutParams(android.view.ViewGroup.LayoutParams)](<https://developer.android.com/reference/android/view/View#setLayoutParams(android.view.ViewGroup.LayoutParams)>).
 The reason for this is that TextureView calls `SurfaceTexture#setDefaultBufferSize(int width, height)` with its measured width and height.
 If the size of the TextureView is not explicitly set beforehand, it can cause a race condition.
 This is mitigated by explicitly setting the size of the TextureView first.